gsavr/constructor-word-guess/README.md

 **When the word is guessed**

-    * PLayer goes up a level and is prompted to continue playing
+    * Player goes up a level and is prompted to continue playing

 **When player runs out of guesses(0)**

     * The game is over
-    * player is asked to start game again
+    * Player is asked to start game again

 **Technologies Used**